 With that political, social, and economic base in place, Albany would continue to grow and develop over the next century.
 The principal new factor in that development would be the influx of newcomers chiefly from the British isles as those new settlers brought English ways into traditional Dutch American households.

 In colonial North America, urban or "pre-urban" population centers were Philadelphia, New York, Boston, Quebec, Charleston, Newport, and then Albany.
 In 1786, Albany was the sixth largest city in the United States.

-The American City: In modern terms, a city is a place where a large number of different people associate themselves to live together, provide life services, and generate useful products.
+The American City: In modern terms (and undefinitively of course), a city is a place where a large number of different people associate themselves to live together, provide life services, and generate useful products.
 City people are joined together in a community of interest.
 Although proximity and self-sufficiency are much less essential than in the past, today most Americans live in or near a city.
 In New York State, sixty-two communities of interest are officially chartered cities.

 first posted 1999; last revised 9/1/16